OracularIS/smartviu/docs/relase_notes.md

 **Note:**
 This fix was safely applied without requiring a db load or affecting any customizations in live environments.

-## Version 2.0 – React Refactor & Performance Enhancements
+## Version 2.0 – Code Refactor & smart-is.ai Dependency Removal

-**Date:** 1st July,2025
+**Date:** 1st August,2025

 ### Summary

-A major front-end upgrade with SmartViu now powered by React, delivering a faster and more responsive user experience.
+This release focuses on backend optimization and codebase simplification.
+SmartViu has undergone a structural upgrade to improve performance and maintainability by refactoring core logic and removing unnecessary dependencies.

 ### Improvements

-- Faster screen rendering and data loading
+- Major codebase refactoring to improve maintainability and performance
-- Modern, scalable front-end codebase
+- Removed dependency on Smart-is.ai for a cleaner and more independent architecture
-- Improved maintainability for future enhancements
+- Reduced external dependency footprint
-- Enhanced UX with smoother interactions and transitions
+- Foundation set for smoother scaling and future development

 This release maintains full backward compatibility while bringing modern UI standards to the SmartViu platform.